The True Difference Between Motorcycle Oil and Automotive Oil

 To some people, changing the oil in your car is just like changing the oil in your motorcycle.
 Just drain out the old oil, install a new oil filter, and pour in the desired amount of new oil and you're done.
 So when it comes time to change your motorcycle oil, why can't you use the same oil that you use in your car?
 Motorcycle oil and automotive oil look and feel the same so how could there be a difference between the two?

 Automotive oil looks pretty enticing at $3 a quart but any experienced motorcycle rider knows that using automotive oil in motorcycles causes serious damage.
 In automotive vehicles, the engine is always separate from the clutch and transmission so they have separate oils for each.
 In automotive engine oil, there is more of what is called "friction modifiers" to help lessen the amount of friction on engine components and improve fuel economy.
-Of course, improving fuel economy has always been the main goal of the automotive industry making friction modifiers a necessity for all automotive oils.
+Of course, improving fuel economy has always been the main goal of the automotive industry; therefore, making friction modifiers a necessity for all automotive oils.

 Motorcycles require very little and/or no friction modifiers to help improve clutch friction and to prevent clutch slippage.
 But to make up for this lack of friction modifiers, motorcycle oils use higher levels of anti-wear additives such as ZDDP, also known as phosphorous, to limit engine friction and wear.
 Since motorcycle oil has extra anti-wear additives and is lubricating so much more than automotive oil, you can expect to pay anywhere from $9 to $15 a quart.